The South of the Slot: Plot summary

-Freddie Drummond is a sociology professor at Berkeley leading a rather dull life.
-He has no friends; he’s very reserved and stiff.
-He is also engaged to a very wealthy woman by the name of Catherine van Vorst who comes from an aristocratic family.
+Frederick "Freddie" Drummond is a sociology professor at the University of California (today the University of California, Berkeley) leading a rather dull life.
+He has few friends and is very reserved and stiff.
+He is engaged to a very wealthy woman by the name of Catherine van Vorst who comes from an aristocratic family.

-However, he is fascinated with the south part of San Francisco and starts working there.
-By impersonating a working person he examines the “south of the slot” to gain better understanding of the area.
+However, he becomes fascinated with the working-class section of San Francisco south of Market Street ("the Slot" refers to the cable car line which runs along the street) and starts working there.
+By impersonating a workingman he examines the “south of the slot” to gain better understanding of the area.
 Over time, Freddie Drummond develops an alter ego, Big Bill Totts, who becomes more and more involved in the working life and labor organizing in the district.
 While making his ventures to the south, he meets and starts a relationship with the President of the International Glove Workers’ Union, Mary Condon.
 Still, when resuming his life as the professor, he continues to express Conservative opinions, side strongly with the employers and sharply condemn the same trade unions in which he is deeply involved in his other life.
 Freddie/Bill realizes that he cannot maintain his dual life and hopes to achieve happiness by Catherine Van Vorst’s side.

 The story’s climax comes as Freddie and Catherine, quite accidentally it seems, run into a strike in the middle of Market Street.
 Here, we can observe Freddie’s moment of decision that takes places precisely between his two worlds.
 When recognized as Big Bill Totts, Freddie quickly morphs into Big Bill and joins the labor unrest leaving Catherine Van Vorst forever.
 In the end, Freddie/Bill had been correct.
 He could not maintain this dual existence.
 What he did not realize was which side of his personality would eventually win out and which would be discarded.